assist-project/dtls-fuzzer/README.md

     > bash prepare.sh
     > mvn clean install

-Following these steps, directory named 'target' should have been built containing 'dtls-fuzzer.jar'.
+Following these steps, a directory named 'target' should have been built containing 'dtls-fuzzer.jar'.
 This is our executable library.
 From this point onward it is assumed that commands are run from **dtls-fuzzer**'s root directory.

 ## Quickrun
-Assume we want to generate a model for OpenSSL 1.1.1b using only PSK (Pre-Shared Keys).
+Suppose we want to generate a model for OpenSSL 1.1.1b using only PSK (Pre-Shared Keys).
 A quickrun of **dtls-fuzzer** goes as follows.

 First we set up the SUT, which is automatically by a 'setup_sut.sh' script.